distributed-system-analysis/pbench/agent/containers/images/README.md

 NOTE WELL: Each separate tag for each image needs to be pushed to the non-local container image repository.
-This does NOT result in multiple image copies over the wire using up network bandwidth, as `buildah push` is smart enough push the actual image only once.
+This does NOT result in multiple image copies over the wire using up network bandwidth, as `buildah push` is smart enough to push the actual image only once.